-There’s also a time and a place for Tourials.
+There’s also a time and a place for interactive demos.

-A Tourial is an interactive tour of your product (or feature) designed to help buyers quickly connect their pain points to the value your solution provides.
-Tourial experiences are easy to build using product screenshots and videos rather than code.
+An interactive demo of your product (or feature) is designed to help buyers quickly connect their pain points to the value your solution provides.
+Our approach to these experiences makes it easy to build using product screenshots and videos rather than code.

 Code-based experiences, on the other hand, are great for building demo environments, which are great for the bottom half of the funnel, but they don't work well for the top half of the funnel where buyers spend most of their time reviewing your website (even though you only get them for about 1 minute), social networks and reviews.
 During this time, they are much more impatient and critical.

-Hence why Tourials are media-based — because it’s better for your buyer.
+Hence why our interactive demos are media-based — because it’s better for your buyer.

 There’s no room for error at the top-half of the funnel.
 The experience needs to be perfect.
 It shouldn’t feel real, it should feel right.

 You want to show your buyers what a full product journey looks like ... not just pieces of it.

 A cloned demo environment is great for highlighting how your product feels, but it creates a lot of gaps in the buyer’s experience by leaving out how your product actually works.